EECS 373 Lab 7: Data Converters

 Hook the signal generator

-Observe the DAC output on the 2nd BNC connector from the header pin.
+Observe the DAC output on the header pin labeled DAC1.

 Test ADC and DAC setup